 When to Go to Dubai

 The most popular time to visit Dubai is between November-April.
 The weather is cooler and perfect for desert safaris, with daily highs averaging around 27°C (80°F).
-Flights and accommodation will be more expensive during this time though.
+Flights and accommodation will be more expensive during this time though so plan accordingly.

 May-August is the low season as Dubai just gets too warm.
 Daily highs average around 41°C (106°F) and make exploring the city unbearable.
 I visited in August and it was brutal.
 Skip the summer if you can!